Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 Our Experts

-Claudia Peus is Professor of Research and Science Management at the Technical University of Munich and has been Founding Director of the TUM Institute for Life Long Learning (TUM IL3).
-Her research focuses on questions of leadership and leadership development in the digital age, the management of research organizations and diversity in organizations.
-She is a member of various advisory boards such as the Board of Trustees of the Wertekommission (Value Comission) and advises organisations from business and science on topics such as leadership, diversity and talent management.
+Claudia Peus is Professor of Research and Science Management at the Technical University of Munich and has been Founding Director of the TUM Institute for Lifelong Learning (TUM IL3).
+Her research focuses on questions of leadership and leadership development in the digital age, the management of research organizations, and diversity in organizations.
+She is a member of various advisory boards, including the Board of Trustees of the Wertekommission (Value Commission).
+She advises organisations from business and science on topics such as leadership, diversity, and talent management.
 In 2020, Peus was named one of „Germany’s Most Inspiring Women“.
-Since October 2017, she serves as Vice President for Talent Management and Diversity at the TUM.
+Since October 2017, she has served as Vice President for Talent Management and Diversity at the TUM.

 Eva Sandmann is a research associate at the Chair of Philosophy and Philosophy of Science at the Munich Center for Technology in Society (MCTS).
-In research and teaching, she focuses on topics relating to ethics and responsibility in relation to science and technology.
-Since 2008, she has been gender equality officer for TUM’s Stabstelle Chancengleichheit (Equal Opportunities Office).
+In research and teaching, she focuses on topics related to ethics and responsibility in the context of science and technology.
+Since 2008, she has served as the gender equality officer for TUM’s Stabstelle Chancengleichheit (Equal Opportunities Office).

 Roundtable discussion